 - Inbound connections to remote access service ports should be denied by default whenever possible

 - Reduce the attack surface.
 Only authorized hosts and/or networks should be explicitly permitted to connect to remote access services

 - Remote access services should not be opened to the public Internet without a business need to do so

 ii.
 Multi-Factor Authentication (MFA):

-- Remote access services with password-based authentication that are open to the Internet must use MFA.
+- Remote access services that are open to the Internet must use MFA (described below).

 - MFA must be sufficiently strong.
 Examples of acceptable forms of MFA (or the equivalent) include: